A fast dynamic smooth adaptive meshing scheme with applications to compressible flow

 \subsubsection{Problem description}

-Our final dynamic mesh generation test models a Gaussian ``blob'' deforming under a rotating flow in which the angular velocity is dependent upon the distance from the center of the blob \cite{Chacon2011}.
+This dynamic mesh generation test models a Gaussian ``blob'' deforming under a rotating flow in which the angular velocity is dependent upon the distance from the center of the blob \cite{Chacon2011}.
 The time-dependent target Jacobian function is defined as

 where $r(y) = |y-0.5|$ is the radial coordinate, $\theta_0(y,t) = \theta(y) + \omega(r) t$, and $\theta(y) = \arctan \left( \frac{y^2-0.5}{y^1-0.5} \right)$.
 The parameters $\sigma_1$ and $\sigma_2$ control the aspect ratio of the blob, while $\omega(r)$ is the angular velocity.
 As in \cite{Chacon2011}, we set $\sigma_1 = 0.05$, $\sigma_2=0.001$, and